Best smartwatches for battery life 2024

 Flashlight burns through battery quickly

 Other MIP Garmin watches do better, like the Garmin Enduro 3 (see below) or Fenix 8 Solar, or come close with more useable AMOLED tech.
-But the Instinct 2X Solar costs about half as much as these premium models, and I'm focused on keeping our best battery picks as accessible as possible.
+However, the Instinct 2X Solar costs about half as much as these premium models, and I'm focused on keeping our best battery picks as accessible as possible.

-On that note, I considered the Garmin Instinct 2 Solar for this spot, simply because it costs $100 less and still has "Unlimited" battery on top of a 28-day baseline — and it's more comfortably compact.
-But when you compare the Instinct 2 vs 2X, the more-efficient solar panel, dual-band GPS, and more readable MIP display make the 2X the best choice.
+On that note, I regarded the Garmin Instinct 2 Solar for this spot simply because it costs $100 less, still has an "Unlimited" battery on top of a 28-day baseline, and is more comfortably compact.
+However, when you contrast the Instinct 2 to the 2X, the 2X has a more optimized solar panel, dual-band GPS, and a more readable MIP display, making it the best choice.
+If you know someone who could use these features, it's a great idea to put them on your shopping list for Christmas.

-Alternative pick: Aside from the Instinct 2 Solar, I've tested and enjoyed using the COROS VERTIX 2S, which also lasts 40 days per charge and beats it for dual-band GPS hours (43 vs. 36) despite having a higher-res, full-color MIP display.
+Alternative pick: Besides the Instinct 2 Solar, I've tested and enjoyed using the COROS VERTIX 2S.
+It also lasts 40 days per charge and beats it for dual-band GPS hours (43 vs. 36) despite having a higher-res, full-color MIP display.
 It won't recharge in sunlight, but it still lasts a long time!

 Swipe to scroll horizontally